Language and Literacy Studies

 Master’s Program

-The Master of Education degree program in Language and Literacy Studies (LLS) stands at the intersection between practice, theory, and leadership for change.
-In other words, the program is designed to help teachers improve the quality of their practice; to read and think deeply about their work; and to influence their school, their colleagues, their professional network, and district, state, and national policy.
-The program is based on a commitment to four principles:
+The Master of Education (M.Ed.) in Language and Literacy Studies (LLS) sits at the intersection of practice, theory and leadership for change.
+The program is designed to help educators strengthen their instructional practice, engage in thoughtful and critical inquiry, and influence their schools, professional communities, and broader education policy at the district, state, and national levels.

-• Literacy is in a constant process of change in form and function.
+• Literacy is dynamic.
+It is continually evolving in both form and function.

-The program has been designed to affect instruction in our geographic area.
-The LLS faculty is committed to the establishment of close working relationships with local teachers and schools through such initiatives as the Heart of Texas Writing Project.
+The program is intentionally designed to impact literacy instruction across our region.
+LLS faculty are deeply committed to building strong partnerships with local teachers and schools through initiatives such as the Heart of Texas Writing Project, fostering meaningful collaboration and community engagement.

 Program Details